 Some car insurance companies report roadside assistance claims to ChoicePoint, a company in Alpharetta, Ga., that collects claims information for the auto insurance industry.

-When you have multiple claims, this information can make its way to ChoicePoint and may eventually be viewed by other auto insurers.
+When you have multiple claims, this information can go to ChoicePoint and may eventually be viewed by other auto insurers.
 But does roadside assistance count as a claim, and can it affect rates?

 "When you file claims, insurance companies look at their frequency, severity and who's at fault," Bach says.